 Urethane Hex Dumbbells

-Urethane dumbbells are considered a top of the line dumbbell and usually cost a bit more thane the iron or rubber hex.
-For example urethane hex dumbbells have an iron or steel base which is then coated with the polyurethane.
+Urethane dumbbells are considered a top of the line dumbbell and usually cost a bit more than the iron or rubber hex.
+For example urethane hex dumbbells have an iron or steel head which is then coated with polyurethane.
 Visually they look the same as rubber hex dumbbells but the urethane is overall a better and more durable product.
-There are several advantages to urethane dumbbells over rubber, one being their higher tear strength.
-In some gyms you may see small chips of rubber that has broken off dumbbells from constant knocking against racks and equipment.
+There are several advantages to urethane hex dumbbells when compared to rubber hex dumbbells, one being their higher tear strength.
+In some gyms you may see small chips of rubber that have torn off dumbbells from constant knocking against dumbbell racks and other gym equipment.
 Sometimes you will also see rubber scuff marks left on storage racks.
-With urethane dumbbells you don’t see this happen often because it is a highly impact resistant coating.
+With urethane hex dumbbells you don’t see this happen often because it is a highly impact resistant coating.
 This material can take a beating.
 It also does not smell like some rubber products can.
 If there is any downside to urethane it would usually be the cost as these are more expensive than iron or rubber options.
 But there are many reasons to make the investment and upgrade to urethane.
 It will be a product that lasts longer and you won’t look to replace them for a very long time.

-When it comes to dumbbells, you still are going to be able to produce the same movement and exercise no matter if the heads are just iron or coated with rubber or urethane.
-It is not going to have a direct effect on your actual workout.
+When it comes to purchasing dumbbells, you will be able to perform the same exercises no matter if the heads are just iron or coated with rubber or urethane.
+It is not going to have a direct effect on your workout.
 Ask yourself what is important for your location.
-Are you just starting out and looking to make sure you purchase dumbbells for your gym?
+Is the deciding factor of your dumbbell purchase based mostly on price?
 Then maybe iron is the choice for you.
-Think about who might be using them and if they are the kind of person to toss equipment around your gym.
-If you have cast iron hex dumbbells, you run the risk of them damaging your dumbbell racks and flooring so you might want to go with a coated product like rubber instead.
-Or do you have a little extra money to spend and want to invest in a higher quality product that will last longer?
-Then upgrading to a urethane dumbbell is the way to go.
+Think about who might be using your new hex dumbbells.
+Are you buying heavy dumbbells that might be dropped from time to time on the rubber mats?
+If you purchase regular cast iron hex dumbbells, you can run the risk of damaging or even breaking them in a commercial environment.
+If you have a little more in the budget it is always best to go with rubber or urethane hex dumbbells that features a "safety-head" design so that your investment, and your patrons, are better protected.

-For assistance in choosing your perfect dumbbell, contact an IRON COMPANY representative at (888) 758-7527 or email@example.com.
+For assistance in choosing your best hex dumbbell set, contact an IRON COMPANY representative at (888) 758-7527 or email@example.com.